Blood Triglyceride

 4. Limiting alcohol

-5. Foods To Avoid for high triglycerides : High Triglycerides Diet
+5. Foods To Avoid for High Triglycerides : High Triglycerides Diet

 • Consume less food rich in saturated fats.
 Avoid coconut oil, palm oil, palm kernel oil, food made with margarines, coffee whiteners and nondairy creamers made with these oils, butter, cream, sour cream, whole milk, cheeses made from whole milk, etc. Use unsaturated, polyunsaturated and monounsaturated fats in moderation.
 Moderately use foods made in canola oil, safflower oil, soybean oil, sunflower oil, olive oil, peanut oil, margarines, mayonnaise, etc.